ondisc

 ## [5] "ENSG00000133059" "ENSG00000133065"

-Finally, the bracket operator ([,]
+Finally, the bracket operator ([,]) loads a specified

 row of the expression matrix into memory.
 One can index into the rows by